Hoyasumii/bee-movie/README.md

 But let me tell you about a small job.
 If you do it well, it makes a big difference.

 More than we realized.
-To us
+To us,